nickesc/client-enhanced/README.md

 **_Client-Enhanced_** is an overhaul of the current Minecraft client.
 Its goal is to keep the game feeling as close to Vanilla as possible while adding a number of improvements, enhancements and upgrades designed to improve quality of life, visuals, performance, multiplayer, and more.

 When you play with **_Client-Enhanced_**, you will only be playing with client-side mods.
 This means there are no blocks or items added to the game, and no significant additions to the game's mechanics or gameplay.
-Using this modpack, you should be able to play on any Vanilla server.
+Using this modpack, you should be able to play on Vanilla servers.

 Instead, this modpack focuses on improving the way the game looks and feels.